 Wind, riding into the wind, rough or hilly terrains will consume more battery power and decrease your trip’s range.

 Extreme hot or cold temperatures will also affect the battery’s capacity.
 Ideal operating conditions are between 40 – 85 degrees Fahrenheit.

 6. Aim for consistent speeds, avoid stopping / starting often.

 Repeated actions will put a lot of drain on the battery, such as acceleration from a standing start.

 As with a car, frequent starting and stopping is less economical than long distances at almost constant speed.

-Poor bicycle maintenance will tax your battery.
+Poor electric bike maintenance will tax your battery.

 Check that your tires are inflated to the recommended pressure, avoid a dry or dirty chain, check that your brakes are properly adjusted and not contacting the rims.
-Give your electric bicycle a regular tune up every 6 months.
+Give your electric bike a regular tune up every 6 months.